hrgrafton92/CMPD_Traffic_Stops/README.md

 ### Create R Shiny App
 R Shiny app to make the dataset easily accessible for anyone [here](https://grafton-shiny.shinyapps.io/CMPD_Traffic_Stops_Final/).
 The app contains EDA insights for the dataset as well as comparing the location of the traffic stop to local population demographics and income.
 Source code and files for the R Project are located in R_Shiny folder to be able to run the app from Rstudio rather than going to the link provided.
 To do so,
-- Download all items in the R_Shiny folder
+- Download all items in the repository as a zip file by clicking 'Code' button above
+- Unzip the downloaded foler
+- Open the folder "R_Shiny"
 - Open CMPD_Traffic_Stops_Shiny.R
 - Click "Run App" in the top-right corner of the code panel